mjordan/islandora_workbench_docs/docs/development_guide.md

 allow_missing_files: True
 ```

-The test's `setUp()` method prepares the file paths, etc. and within the test's only test method, `test_create()`, runs Workbench using Python's `subprocess.check_output()` method, grabs the node IDs from the output from the "created at" strings emitted by Workbench, adds them to a list, and then counts the number of members in that list.
+The test's `setUp()` method prepares the file paths, etc. and within the test's only test method, `test_create()`, runs Workbench using Python's `subprocess.check_output()` method, grabs the node IDs from the output from the "created at" strings emitted by Workbench (lines 14-17), adds them to a list, and then counts the number of members in that list.
 If the number of nodes created matches the expected number, the test passes.

 Since this test creates some nodes, we use the test class's `teaarDown()` method to put the target Drupal back into as close a state as we started with as possible. `tearDown()` basically takes the list of node IDs created in `test_create()` and runs Workbench with the `--quick_delete_node` option.
 It then removes any temporary files created during the test.